 - Improve nerve function.

-Rainbow trout contains 545 mg per four raw ounces and steelhead 422 mg.
-Since the recommended daily amount is 4,700 mg, they both provide an excellent number.
+Since the recommended daily amount is 4,700 mg, both trout provide an excellent number.
 Potassium is beneficial for reducing sodium intake.

 It helps the body reduce fluids and rids excess sodium 10.
 This process helps to reduce blood pressure.